 Exporting Assets, Animations, Prefabs, Materials, Lightmaps...

-To mark any Unity scene as "exportable", add an ExportInfo component to a root object.
-This component helps you to generate your new web project from a template, set up dependencies to other component libraries (we call them NpmDef) and to deploy your project.
+component to your Unity scene to generate a new web project from a template, link to an existing web project that you want to export to, set up dependencies to other libraries and packages and to deploy your project.

 📦 Exporting glTF files